nextcloud/documentation/admin_manual/configuration_files/big_file_upload_configuration.rst

 ===========================
-Uploading big files > 512MB
+Uploading big files > 512 MB
 ===========================

-The default maximum file size for uploads is 512MB.
+The default maximum file size for uploads is 512 MB.
 You can increase this limit up to what your filesystem and operating system allows.
 There are certain hard limits that cannot be exceeded:

-* < 2GB on 32Bit OS-architecture
+* < 2 GB on 32Bit OS-architecture
-* < 2GB with IE6 - IE8
+* < 2 GB with IE6 - IE8
-* < 4GB with IE9 - IE11
+* < 4 GB with IE9 - IE11

 64-bit filesystems have much higher limits; consult the documentation for your filesystem.